jdjaxon/linux_cac/README.md

 > [!note]
 > - The automated installation requires `wget` and `unzip` to run and will
->  install both during the setup, if they are not already installed.
+>  install both during the setup if they are not already installed.
 If you don't
 >  want either tool, remove it after the setup is complete using `sudo apt remove <command>`.
 > - The scripted installation has only been tested on the configurations listed in the
 >  [Supported Configurations](#supported-configurations)